 4. Stop multitasking

 We have many different temptations for multitasking with email, cell phones, and social media.
-Multitasking can often be a requirement in order to handle the fast pace sales jobs.
+Multitasking can often be a requirement in order to handle fast-paced sales jobs.
 In addition, at times shutting down the multitasking to create more focus can increase your sales.

 5. Compartmentalize the week

 6. Set short and long-term goals

 It is important to have direction and a target for what we’re trying to achieve in order to increase our odds of success, especially in sales.
-Setting goals for the day, week, month, and the year can have a tremendous impact on your ability to increase your sales.
+Setting goals for the day, week, month, and year can have a tremendous impact on your ability to increase your sales.

 7. Regular professional networking